apoyatos/Not-New-Super-Mario/README.md

 To make it look easier, imagine it as a SNES game with the new mechanics: throw Cappy, jump on it, capture enemies and take control over them acquiring new skills and more.

-You will be able to play the best worlds of the original game adapted to a 2D scroll aesthetic.
-Obviously, you need to collect all the power moons (not the 999 ones) and maybe you'll meet with unexpected boss enemys.
+You will be able to play the original game adapted to a 2D scroll aesthetic.
+Obviously, you need to collect all the power moons (not the 999 ones) and maybe you'll meet with unexpected enemys.

 Stop reading this and go turn into a dinosaur with moustache!